etwk/blog/content/lists/books.md

 - [ ] Until We Are Free: My Fight for Human Rights in Iran #must #memoir
 - [ ] Reading Lolita in Tehran: A Memoir in Books #memoir #must
 - [ ] Target Tehran: How Mossad Is Using Sabotage, Cyberwarfare, Assassination – and Secret Diplomacy – to Realign the Middle East (Yonah Jeremy Bob, Ilan Evyatar) #history
+- [ ] Iranian Women and Gender in the Iran-Iraq War (Mateo Mohammad Farzaneh)
+- [ ] Iran in Revolt: Revolutionary Aspirations in a Post-Democratic World (Hamid Dabashi) #sociology #politics

 ### Japan
 - [ ] The Book of Japanese Folklore: An Encyclopedia of the Spirits, Monsters, and Yokai of Japanese Myth